Madimetja94/git-basic-exercises/README.md

-A README file contains the info about the project
+-A README file contains the info about the project -The command "nano" allowes us to open text files on text editor using the termimanl